macntech/hugo-marie/README.md

 # MARIE DRAFT STATUS

-A fully bootstrap resonsive Hugo Theme for personal blogs with focus on coding and tech.
-The theme has lot of features to discover and fully flexible to configure on your own needs.
+A fully resonsive bootstrap based HUGO Theme for personal blogs with focus on coding and tech.
+The theme has lot of features to discover and fully flexible and easy to configure on your own needs.

 Note: This is still in draft mode and some features are not working.
 It is NOT requested to pull this theme or build any production page right now.